arnaudcasame/js-data-structures-algorithms/hashing/README.md

 | Elements | Details |
 |----------------------|-------------------|
-add (function) | Add key value pair to the dictionnary remove (function)| removes key value pair from the dictionnary find (function) | returns value given the key passed to the function showAll (function) | Prints all the values contained in the dictionnary
+put (function) | A function that inserts value into the Hash Table get (function)| A function that retrieves value from the Hash Table. simpleHash (function) | A function that computes simple Hash values. showBistro (function) | A function for displaying the distribution of data in the hash table.